-To reduce your risk of being assaulted/battered or becoming a victim, go to www.rainn.org for tips on how to reduce your and your friend's risk.
+For tips on how to reduce the risk of becoming a victim of sexual assault, go to www.rainn.org.

 University Policy and Judicial Action

 Violations of the student code may also result in disciplinary action by the University.
 If the accused student is charged by public authorities for an act that is also a violation of University policies or procedures, the University may wait until the criminal investigation has concluded to begin its own investigation, but the discipline process cannot wait for the conclusion of a criminal court case to proceed.
 The Dean of Students oversees all University judicial proceedings involving violation of University policy.
 The Dean of Students, along with the Title IX Coordinator oversees all proceedings involving sexual misconduct of students.